ccdigix/SACRED/docs/README.md

 }
 ```

 The above example shows a subtle feature of a SACRED rotation job - that a rotation may not just generate a new credential but also additional information that may be of use (such as the Cosmos DB's new connection string).
-The destinations to be updated then pick out the items that they want to use (such as the Key Vault storing both the 'Key' and 'ConnectionString' in secrets).
+The destinations to be updated then pick out the items that they want to use (such as the Key Vault storing both the 'CosmosDBAccountKey' and 'CosmosDBConnectionString' in secrets).
 A full list of [credential](credentialTypes/Index.md) and [destination](destinationTypes/Index.md) types are maintained.

 To register a rotation job with SACRED a string containing the JSON definition must be sent to the `Register-SACREDRotationJobDefinition` function alongside an optional name for the job: